discretegames/runmany/README.md

 Though not crucial, comments and a way to prematurely exit are provided for convenience as part of the .many file syntax.

-Any line in a .many file starting with `%%%|` and ending `|%%%` (possibly with trailing whitespace) is considered a comment and completely ignored.
+Any line in a .many file starting with `%%%|` and ending `|%%%` (possibly with trailing whitespace) is considered a comment and is completely ignored.

 ```test
 %%%| this is a comment |%%%
 ```

-The line `%%%|%%%` alone (possibly with trailing whitespace) is considered an end-of-file trigger, and everything after it is ignored. `!` may be put before it, e.g. `!%%%|%%%`, to disable the trigger.
+The line `%%%|%%%` alone (possibly with trailing whitespace) is considered an end-of-file trigger, and everything after it in the entire file is ignored. `!` may be put before it, e.g. `!%%%|%%%`, to disable the trigger.

 ## Sections & Delimiters

-Apart from comments and the EOF trigger, a .many file can be split into a number of sections, each of which occupies its own contiguous block of lines and is headed by a section delimiter.
+Aside from comments and the EOF trigger, a .many file can be split into a number of sections, each of which occupies its own contiguous block of lines and is headed by a section delimiter.

 A section delimiter must reside on its own line with no leading whitespace, but may have trailing whitespace.